 Considerations when building an embedded UI on an MPU

 MPUs are our typical microprocessor configurations.
 These are the desktop type systems that we often use scaling down to work on embedded environments.
-When we talk about MPUs, we're talking about systems that are fairly sophisticated but also general purpose.
-They aren't fully integrated.
-They are chips that require peripherals that require support from other systems.
-Just to kind of put it into context, right?
-When we're talking about a system like an iMX6, or an Intelx86 system.
-If you're looking at evaluation boards like the Raspberry Pi, the BeagleBone, and the BeagleBoard family of prototyping boards.
-Those types of systems where you have a very capable processor, and a lot of peripheral support integrated into it.
+When we talk about MPUs, we're talking about systems that are fairly sophisticated but also general purpose - they aren't fully integrated.
+Microprocessors are chips that require peripherals that require support from other systems.
+For example, when we're talking about a system like an iMX6 or an Intelx86 system, if you're looking at evaluation boards like the Raspberry Pi, the BeagleBone, and the BeagleBoard family of prototyping boards, those types of systems have a very capable processor and a lot of peripheral support integrated into it.

 Examples of microcontrollers (MCUs).

 On the other side of the coin, we've also seen different types of processor configurations called MCUs.
 What's an MCU in comparison to an MPU?
 The difference here is the C. It's a controller or microcontroller.
 It tends to be a much simpler system that tends to be much more integrated.
 Whereas an MPU or microprocessor relied on a lot of peripheral support, memory controllers, I/O controllers, and sometimes even external graphics configurations and boards.
 An MCU tends to be fully integrated.
 It brings all that functionality together in a simpler configuration for you to build into your product, but it also tends to be much more single-purposed, right?
 It doesn't run a variety of different applications all simultaneously, it tends to run just one thing.